krasimir/deb.js/README.md

 bower install deb.js
 ```

-The file that you want probably want to use is `/bower_components/deb.js/build/deb.min.js`.
+The file that you probably want to use is `/bower_components/deb.js/build/deb.min.js`.

 ## Articles